Back in the 1990s Peter Jackson was looking for a location for sets for his…

 Hawaii, the Big Island.
 Like all the other islands in the 50th State of the US, it has been formed by volcanic activity and is the youngest of all the islands.
-It sits over a hot spot in the Earth’s crust, resulting in two of the world’s most active volcanoes, Mauna Loa and Kilauwea being in the confines of this island.
-Kilauwea the most active of the volcanoes in Hawaii continues to pour molten lava into the sea, where it hardens and continues to extend the seashore of this amazing island.
+It sits over a hot spot in the Earth’s crust, resulting in two of the world’s most active volcanoes, Mauna Loa and Kilauea being in the confines of this island.
+Kilauea the most active of the volcanoes in Hawaii continues to pour molten lava into the sea, where it hardens and continues to extend the seashore of this amazing island.